AndrewBaran/CompilerProject/README.md

 - [ ] Modify your parser to create a concrete syntax tree (CST) while parsing
 	- [ ] Display the CST
 - [ ] Write a semantic analyzer that scope-checks and type-checks the CST for our grammar
-	- [ ] Create a display a symbol table with type and scope information
+	- [ ] Create and display a symbol table with type and scope information
-	- [ ] Create an display the abstract syntax tree (AST)
+	- [ ] Create and display the abstract syntax tree (AST)
-- [ ] Type-check the source code using the AST to catch...
+- [ ] Type-check the source code using the AST to catch:
 	- [ ] Undeclared identifiers
 	- [ ] Redeclared identifiers in the same scope
-	- [ ] Type Mismatches
+	- [ ] Type mismatches
-- [ ] Issue warning about:
+- [ ] Issue warnings about:
 	- [ ] Declared but unused identifiers
 	- [ ] Use of uninitialized variables, but do not treat them as errors
 - [ ] Issue verbose output functionality that traces the semantic analysis stages
-	- [ ] When you detect an error, report it in helpful detail including where it was found
+	- [ ] When you detect an error, report it in helpful detail, including where it was found

 Final Project Checklist
 =======================